3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d04/instructor_notes/intro_to_jquery.md

 ```

-This is just a good practice to help distinguish our jQuery code from our regular Javscript.
+This is just a good practice to help distinguish our jQuery code from our regular Javascript.

 Why is this good practice?
-Because _remember_ every node created or queried using jQuery, is returned in a jQuery object, which looks like an array but is not an array.
+Because every node created or queried using jQuery, is returned in a jQuery object, which looks like an array but is not an array.

 #### let's just talk about selecting an element with jQuery